The Ultimate Guide To The Brisbane Botanic Gardens

 One of the best inner-city playgrounds, the City Botanic Gardens playground features a range of sensory play, musical activities, imaginative and physical play.
 Parents can relax under the trees overlooking the boats moored in the Brisbane River while the kids can enjoy the swings, slides, sand play, music area or sensory sculpture garden.
 Even though it’s located within the bustling city, the large trees within the gardens block out the city noise and leave everyone with a feeling of tranquillity.

 If you can stay a little longer, pack a picnic to enjoy at one of the picnic tables, and bring bikes or scooters to make the most of the paved pathways.
 There are toilet facilities within the gardens, as well as a cafe – The Gardens Club – which welcomes kids and offers a small children’s menu.
-You can also relax in a Chairs2Share which are free deck chairs that allow you to relax among the greenery while the kids are throwing a frisbee or climbing a tree.

 City Botanic Gardens – family events